An upper bound on generalized cospectral mates of oriented hraphs using skew-walk matrices: Preliminaries

 \begin{lemma} \cite{qiu2023smith} Let $X$ and $Y$ be two non-singular integral matrices such that $QX = Y$, where $Q$ is a rational orthogonal matrix.
 Then $\ell(Q) \mid \operatorname{gcd}(d_n(X), d_n(Y))$ (where $\text{gcd}$ denotes the greatest common divisor). \end{lemma}

-The following two lemmas were originally proven by Qui at el.~\cite{qiu2021oriented} for self-transpose oriented graphs in $\mathcal{F}_n$.
-However, the same reasoning is equally applicable for all oriented graphs that belong to $\mathcal{F}_n$.
+The following two lemmas were originally proven by Qiu et al.~\cite{qiu2021oriented} for self-transpose oriented graphs in $\mathcal{F}_n$.
+However, the same reasoning is equally applicable to all oriented graphs that belong to $\mathcal{F}_n$.

-\begin{lemma} \cite{qiu2021oriented} Let $d \in \mathcal{F}_n$.
-Then $\operatorname{rank}_2(W(D)) = \ceil{\frac{n}{2}}$ and the SNF of $W(D)^T$ is $N={\rm diag}(\underbrace{1,1,\ldots,1}_{\lceil\frac{n}2\rceil},\underbrace{2,2,\ldots,2,2b}_{\lfloor \frac{n}2 \rfloor})$, where b is an odd square-free integer. \end{lemma}
+\begin{lemma} \cite{qiu2021oriented} Let $D \in \mathcal{F}_n$, then $\operatorname{rank}_2(W(D)) = \ceil{\frac{n}{2}}$ and the SNF of $W(D)^{\mathrm{T}}$ is $N={\rm diag}(\underbrace{1,1,\ldots,1}_{\lceil\frac{n}2\rceil},\underbrace{2,2,\ldots,2,2b}_{\lfloor \frac{n}2 \rfloor})$, where b is an odd square-free integer. \end{lemma}

 \begin{lemma} \cite{qiu2021oriented} Let \( D \in \mathcal{F}_n \) be an oriented graph of order \( n \), and let \( Q \in \Gamma(D) \) with level $\ell(Q)$.
 Then \( \ell(Q) \) is odd. \end{lemma}